ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  b.
 To create a copy of a GitLab repo, click **Clone**.

  c.
-To fork a GitLab repo so that you can contribute changes through pull requests, click **Fork**.
+To fork a GitLab repo so that you can contribute changes through merge requests, click **Fork**.

 1. If you want to create a public repo on the server, clear the **Make this repository private** check box.
 1. If you want to use GitLab's Issues for issue tracking, select the **Enable GitLab Issues** check box.